UNICORN ADVENTURE

 Dog Friendly: Yes

-Upon arrival, a well-maintained parking lot is available to visitors.
+Parking is available at the Box Canyon Springs Preserve, where a designated lot is provided near the trailhead.
 A $7 parking fee is typically required, which contributes to the preservation and upkeep of the natural area.
-Though parking is ample, peak times may see the lot fill quickly, so an early start is recommended to secure a space.
-I would recommend getting the Idaho State Parks Passport which is $10/annual, but it will get you into all the state parks
+I would recommend getting the Idaho State Parks Passport which is $10/annual, but it will get you into all the state parks.

 Trail Difficulty and Length: